 This dressing has the flavors of guacamole, hence the name, but takes up little space in a taco so you can pile on lots of other goodies.
 (See recipe for taco sliders!)
 One of my taste-testers suggested this sauce and guacamole.

-The sauce helps hold the taco fillings together, yet can also hold its own as a salad dressing, where wet greens might dilute a too-thin avocado dressing.
+The sauce helps bind the taco fillings together, yet can also hold its own as a salad dressing, where wet greens might dilute a too-thin avocado topper.

 The recipe is a guideline, of course.
 You could vary several of the ingredients according to taste.